How to Sleep With Shoulder Pain in 2025: Best Positions for Rotator Cuff or Shoulder Injuries

 The best way to sleep with shoulder pain will depend on your unique injury.
-The site of your injury, whether it's in the rotator cuff muscles or shoulder blade, will determine what side you can sleep on.
+The site of your injury, whether it's in the rotator cuff muscles or the shoulder blade, will determine which side you can sleep on.

 With that said, it is generally best to sleep on your back when you have shoulder pain.
 Sleeping on your back can help reduce pain because it takes direct pressure off of your shoulders.
 Be sure to support your shoulders by sliding a small pillow under each arm.